Presenting Research

-Inspired by Three Minute Thesis, or 3MT for short, a spoken word thesis competition that started at the University of Queensland, Australia, our research internship participants are expected to summarize their research projects in a presentation that is three minutes in length.
-No more, and no less!
+Inspired by Three Minute Thesis, or 3MT for short, a spoken word thesis competition that started at the University of Queensland, Australia, some of our research internship participants will summarize their research projects in a presentation that is three minutes in length.

 Requirements